PhysiCell-Tools/python-loader/man/docstring/mcdsts.plot_timeseries.md

                 cell: dataframe will be retrieved through the mcds.get_cell_df function.
                 conc: dataframe will be retrieved through the mcds.get_conc_df function.

+            cat_drop: set of strings; default is an empty set if focus is a categorical attribute,
+                set of category labels to be dropped for the dataframe.
+                Attention: when the cat_keep parameter is given, then the cat_drop parameter has to be an empty set!

+            cat_keep: set of strings; default is an empty set if focus is a categorical attribute,
+                set of category labels to be kept in the dataframe.

             z_slice: floating point number; default is None z-axis position to slice a 2D xy-plain out of the 3D mesh. if z_slice position numeric but not an exact mesh center coordinate,